Table of Contents

 By encouraging people to share your posts, you can create a ripple effect leading to a higher reach, more attention, and new donors.
 Here’s what you can do to achieve this:

-• Start by asking people from your inner circle (supporters, staffers, volunteers) to share your content on their handles.
+- Start by asking people from your inner circle (supporters, staffers, volunteers) to share your content on their social media accounts.

-• Use plugins to add social sharing buttons on your website making it easy for visitors to share content on their social channels.
+- Use plugins to add social sharing buttons to your website, making it easy for visitors to share content on their social channels.

-People are more likely to engage with posts shared by their friends or family members than organizations, which is why this is important.
+This is important because people are more likely to engage with posts shared by their friends or family members than organizations.

 4. Set up a text-to-donate process